 Culture & Festivities

-Sete Cidades lake was the chosen place for a comic book in the 1950s.
-In fact, Edgar Jacobs, a famous comics creator, used the lake as the set for ‘Atlantis Mystery’.
+Sete Cidades Lake was the place chosen for a comic book in the 1950s.
+In fact, Edgar Jacobs, a famous comic creator, used the lake as the set for Atlantis Mystery.
 Pictured as a hidden civilization under the green and blue lake, the locals of Atlantis would then leave their town in spaceships for another planet.

 In July 2022, the very first edition of the Azores’ biggest festival took place by the shore of Lagoa das Sete Cidades.
-The ‘Atlantis Concert for Earth’ organized by Nuno Bettencourt welcomed the Black Eyed Peas, Pitbull, Nicole Scherzinger, and many more international artists to perform on stage.
+The Atlantis Concert for Earth, organized by Nuno Bettencourt, welcomed the Black Eyed Peas, Pitbull, Nicole Scherzinger, and many more international artists to perform on stage.
 Queen and Sting also offered a live performance to the amazement of the public.
 Environmentalists and scientists also spoke out and presented solutions for the preservation of our planet Earth.

 Fauna & Flora

-What to do at Lagoa das Sete Cidades
+What to Do at Lagoa das Sete Cidades

-Lagoa das Sete Cidades is a good place to enjoy a sunny day venturing outdoors.
+Lagoa das Sete Cidades is a good place to enjoy a sunny day, venturing outdoors.
 There are many things to do around and on the lake.
 We will see that right away so you can have the best time in the Azores.

 Kayaking in Sete Cidades

 One of the funniest things you can do at Lagoa das Sete Cidades is rent a kayak with Futurismo and go see the lake from another perspective.
 Pass under the bridge and make sure you see all of it.
+For the bravest souls, you can also rent a paddleboard and try some yoga poses.
+If you fall, you will get refreshed by the clear waters of the lake.

+What a wonderful feeling to be on the water on a warm day.
 The shop is located on the shore of the blue lake.
 Our guides will tell you everything you need to know before you venture out on your own.
 They will also provide you with all the equipment.

-Hiking around the Green Lake
+Hiking Around the Green Lake

 Around the lake, there are many hikes to do and other lakes to see.
-From Serra Devassa in the mountains to viewpoints hunting at Grota do Inferno, or also the tunnel between Sete Cidades and Mosteiros, you have a large choice ahead.
+From Serra Devassa in the mountains to viewpoints hunting at Grota do Inferno, or also the tunnel between Sete Cidades and Mosteiros, you have a wide choice ahead.

 Rent a Bike To See Around Lagoa das Sete Cidades

 Rent a bike at our shop on the shore of Lagoa Azul.
-You decide if you want a guided tour with one of our friendly and experienced staff, or if you’d rather explore by yourself.
+You decide if you want a guided tour with one of our friendly and experienced staff or if you’d rather explore by yourself.
+From the shop, you can go around Blue Lake as far as you can.
+Or go up to the mountains.
+There are many dirt roads to wander.

 Have a Picnic by the Lake

-Having a picnic between activities is a great idea whether you are travelling solo or with friends and family.
-Good food made with local products, along with a great view offered by the lake, welcome to the Azores!
+Enjoy the peacefulness of Lagoa das Sete Cidades by having a picnic on the lake’s shore.
+There are many picnic tables, mainly on the eastern side of Blue Lake.
+Having a picnic between activities is an excellent idea whether you are traveling solo or with friends and family.
+Good food made with local products, along with a great view of the lake — welcome to the Azores!

 Best Time To Visit Lagoa das Sete Cidades